 - Typically you will need to have at least two LinkedIn targeting criteria to reach a well defined audience, for example Industry and Job Function.

-- However, getting too specific is not a good idea, and a successful campaign will typically have an audience size of at least 100,000 individuals
+- However, getting too specific is not a good idea, and a successful campaign will typically have an audience size of at least 100,000 individuals.
+LinkedIn will tell you if your audience is too small.

 How much does LinkedIn Advertising Cost?